mysterious-coding/base_entranced/README.md

 No more changing maps with timer still going down.

 #### Random teams/capts in siege
 base_enhanced supports random teams/capts, but it doesn't work for siege mode.
-In base_entranced this is fixed and you can generate random teams/capts even in siege(players must set "ready" status by using `/ready` command)
+In base_entranced this is fixed and you can generate random teams/capts even in siege(players must set "ready" status by using `ready` command)

 #### Map voting
-You can vote to start a new pug with `/callvote newpug <optional letters for maps>`, which allows players to vote for the map they want to play.
-If an argument is not specified, it will default to using the maps specified in `/g_defaultPugMaps`.
+You can vote to start a new pug with `callvote newpug <optional letters for maps>`, which allows players to vote for the map they want to play.
+If an argument is not specified, it will default to using the maps specified in `g_defaultPugMaps`.
 Each letter corresponds to a map name defined via cvar.
-For example, to make mp/siege_desert the map for the letter "d", you set `/vote_map_d` to `mp/siege_desert` and set `/vote_map_shortname_d` to `Desert`.
-Players can `/callvote nextpug` to continue the pug map rotation.
-You can optionally enable `/g_multiVoteRNG` to have votes merely *increase the chance* for a map to be randomly picked by the server, but it's not recommended.
+For example, to make mp/siege_desert the map for the letter "d", you set `vote_map_d` to `mp/siege_desert` and set `vote_map_shortname_d` to `Desert`.
+Players can `callvote nextpug` to continue the pug map rotation.
+You can optionally enable `g_multiVoteRNG` to have votes merely *increase the chance* for a map to be randomly picked by the server, but it's not recommended.

 #### Unlimited class-changing during countdown
 Completely removed the cooldown for class-changing during the countdown.

-#### Improved `/tell`
+#### Improved `tell`
-You can still use partial client names with `/tell` (for example, `/tell pada hi` will tell the player Padawan a message saying "hi")
+You can still use partial client names with `tell` (for example, `tell pada hi` will tell the player Padawan a message saying "hi")

-#### Improved `/forceteam`
+#### Improved `forceteam`
-Use partial client name with `/forceteam`.
-Optionally, you can include an additional argument for the number of seconds until they can change teams again (defaults to 0); for example, `/rcon forceteam douchebag r 60`
+Use partial client name with `forceteam`.
+Optionally, you can include an additional argument for the number of seconds until they can change teams again (defaults to 0); for example, `rcon forceteam douchebag r 60`

-#### `/forceclass` and `/unforceclass`
+#### `forceclass` and `unforceclass`
 Teams can call special, team-only votes to force a teammate to a certain class for 60 seconds.
-Use the command `/callteamvote`.
-For example, `/callteamvote forceclass pad j` will force Padawan to play jedi for 60 seconds.
-Use `/callteamvote unforceclass pad` to undo this restriction.
-Use `/teamvote yes` and `/teamvote no` to vote on these special teamvotes.
+Use the command `callteamvote`.
+For example, `callteamvote forceclass pad j` will force Padawan to play jedi for 60 seconds.
+Use `callteamvote unforceclass pad` to undo this restriction.
+Use `teamvote yes` and `teamvote no` to vote on these special teamvotes.
 These commands can also be executed with rcon directly.

-#### `/g_teamVoteFix`
+#### `g_teamVoteFix`
 (default: 1) There is a bug preventing the on-screen teamvote text from displaying on clients' screens if they are running certain client mods (such as SMod).
 This workaround prints some text on your screen so you can see what the vote is for.

-#### `/forceready` and `/forceunready`
+#### `forceready` and `forceunready`
-Use `/forceready <clientnumber>` and `/forceunready <clientnumber>` to force a player to have ready or not ready status.
+Use `forceready <clientnumber>` and `forceunready <clientnumber>` to force a player to have ready or not ready status.
 Use -1 to force everybody.

-#### `/g_allow_ready`
+#### `g_allow_ready`
-(default: 1) Use to enable/disable players from using the `/ready` command.
+(default: 1) Use to enable/disable players from using the `ready` command.

-#### `/rename`
+#### `rename`
 Rcon command to forcibly rename a player.
 Use partial client name or client number.
-Optionally, you can include an additional argument for the number of seconds until they can rename again (defaults to 0); for example, `/rcon rename douchebag padawan 60`
+Optionally, you can include an additional argument for the number of seconds until they can rename again (defaults to 0); for example, `rcon rename douchebag padawan 60`

 #### Duplicate names fix
 Players now gain a JA+-style client number appended to their name if they try to copy someone else's name.

 #### Lockdown
-Due to the possibility of troll players making trouble on the server and spamming reconnect under VPN IPs, you can lock down the server with `/g_lockdown` (default: 0).
+Due to the possibility of troll players making trouble on the server and spamming reconnect under VPN IPs, you can lock down the server with `g_lockdown` (default: 0).
 While enabled, only players who are whitelisted will be allowed to chat, join, rename, or vote.
 In addition, non-whitelisted players will be renamed to "Client 13" (or whatever their client number is) when they connect.
-You can add/remove whitelisted players by using the command `/whitelist`.
+You can add/remove whitelisted players by using the command `whitelist`.

 #### Probation
 As a less severe alternative to banning troublemakers, you can simply place them under probation.
 Take their unique id from the server logs and write it into `probation.txt` in the server's /base/ folder (separate multiple ids with line breaks).
 Then the player will be treated according to the cvar `g_probation`:

 0 = nothing unusual happens; treat players on probation normally

-1 = players on probation cannot vote, call votes, use `/tell` to send or receive messages, or use teamchat in spec. their votes are not needed for votes to pass.
+1 = players on probation cannot vote, call votes, use `tell` to send or receive messages, or use teamchat in spec. their votes are not needed for votes to pass.

 2 = (default) same as 1, but they also cannot change teams without being forceteamed by admin.

 #### Siege captain dueling
-You can now challenge and accept captain duels using the basejka `/engage_duel` command/bind (assuming server has `/g_privateDuel 1` enabled).
+You can now challenge and accept captain duels using the basejka `engage_duel` command/bind (assuming server has `g_privateDuel 1` enabled).
 Both players receive 100 HP, 0 armor, pistol only, 125% speed, no items, no force powers, offense can go through defense-only doors, and turrets are automatically destroyed.

 #### Awards/medals support
 Humiliation, impressive, etc. Extra awards are being implemented (work-in-progress) for siege maps.
 You can get rewards if you use a compatible clientside mod such as Smod and have `cg_drawRewards` enabled in your client game.

 #### Public server / Pug server modes
-Use `/callvote pug` to exec serverside `pug.cfg` or `/callvote pub` to exec serverside `pub.cfg` (server admin must obviously create and configure these cfg files).
-Allow vote with `/g_allow_vote_pug` and `/g_allow_vote_pub`
+Use `callvote pug` to exec serverside `pug.cfg` or `callvote pub` to exec serverside `pub.cfg` (server admin must obviously create and configure these cfg files).
+Allow vote with `g_allow_vote_pug` and `g_allow_vote_pub`

-#### `/removePassword`
+#### `removePassword`
 In basejka, it is impossible to remove an existing server password with rcon; the only way is by cfg.
-Now you can simply use the rcon command `/removePassword` to clear the value of `/g_password`.
+Now you can simply use the rcon command `removePassword` to clear the value of `g_password`.

 #### More custom character colors
 Some models allow you to use custom color shading (for example, trandoshan and weequay).
 Basejka had a lower limit of 100 for these settings(to ensure colors couldn't be too dark); this limit has been removed in base_entranced.
 Now you can play as a black trandoshan if you want.
 As in basejka, use the clientside commands `char_color_red`, `char_color_green`, and `char_color_blue` (valid values are between 0-255)